Accessibility statement for Stockton-on-Tees Borough Council's website

 Preparation of this accessibility statement

 This website is tested every day using diagnostic software called Silktide.
 Manual testing is also carried out on a regular basis for new content.
-Testing is carried out by our Web Strategy and Development Team.
+Testing is carried out by our Digital and Website Development Team.